aleksanderhan/CmdGPT/README.md

 # CmdGPT
-python program that uses chatgpt to perform various tasks
+python program that uses chatgpt to perform various tasks, like interacting with a unix terminal.

 ## How to run